clojure-emacs/cider/README.md

 ### I upgraded CIDER using `package.el` and it broke

 The built-in package manager isn't perfect and sometimes it messes up.
-If you just updated and encountered an error please go into the `.emacs.d/elpa` directory and delete any folders related to CIDER and then re-install before opening an issue.
+If you just updated and encountered an error you should try the following before opening an issue: Go into the `.emacs.d/elpa` directory, delete any folders related to CIDER, re-install and restart emacs.

 ### I upgraded CIDER using `package.el` and nothing changed